 BLDGBLOG is a site about architectural conjecture, urban speculation, and landscape futures.
 Can you imagine anything better?
 It’s essential reading.

-This episode functions a bit as a sequel to some of the ideas presented in Episode #1 of the show (99% Noise).
+This episode functions a bit like a sequel to some of the ideas presented in Episode #1 of the show (99% Noise).
 Go check it out, if you haven’t already.

 Nick van der Kolk from the amazing Love + Radio podcast (Vocalo.org) produced this piece.
 Love + Radio is the twisted underbelly of public radio.
 Nick studied neuroscience and he has exploited that knowledge of the human brain to crawl inside your head, through your ear, and needle your gray matter down dark pathways of sex and death.
 Not to be missed.